Just like people, cows need a complete and balanced diet.

-When most people from the suburbs or city look at grass, they say it looks good if it’s green and mowed.
+When most people look at grass, they say it looks good if it’s green and mowed.

 Why can cows just eat grass when people need a balanced diet of different foods to be healthy?

-Cows have a very different digestive system from humans, and that allows them to thrive on a diet predominantly made up of grass.
+Cows have a very different digestive system from humans, which lets them thrive on a diet predominantly made up of grass.